chemfiles/chemfiles.f03/doc/tutorial.rst

    :lines: 9-15
    :dedent: 4

-Then we can open the two trajectories we need
+Then we can open the two trajectories we need, aborting if we can not open the input trajectory.

 .. literalinclude:: ../examples/select.f90
    :language: fortran
-   :lines: 17-18
+   :lines: 17-20
    :dedent: 4

 We create a :f:type:`chfl_frame` and a :f:type:`chfl_selection` object to